MoscaDotTo/Winapp2/README.md

 `SpecialDetect`
 * Used for a quick way of detecting a path for a program.
 * More commonly, this was used for browser entries.
-For example, `SpecialDetect=Chrome` would automatically find the default path for Chrome, so you do not need to make a `Detect=`.
+For example, `SpecialDetect=Chrome` would automatically find the default path for Chrome, so you do not need to make a `Detect`.
-* This function is not compatible when used alongside `DetectFile=` and was since removed from Winapp2.ini due to compatibility issues.
+* This function is not compatible when used alongside `Detect` or `DetectFile` and was since removed from Winapp2.ini due to compatibility issues.

 ### Environment variables: